Seacrow Island: Plot

-Family Melkersson from Stockholm goes to Seacrow Island to live at Carpenter’s Cottage during their summer holidays.
+Family Melkersson from Stockholm goes to Seacrow Island to live at Carpenter's Cottage during their summer holidays.
 Melker, a widowed father of four, has rented the house, without seeing it before.
 When it starts raining through the roof, the family is a little disappointed but soon begins to love the house by the sea.
 While the 19-year-old daughter Malin, takes care of the house and goes on dates, her oldest brothers Johan and Niklas befriend with Teddy and Freddy who are living on the Island.
-Together the friends experience a lot of adventures, like getting lost in the ocean, during a foggy day.
-Teddy’s and Freddy’s sister Tjorven befriends with Pelle, Melker’s youngest son.
+Together the friends experience many adventures, such as getting lost in the see, during a foggy day.
+Teddy's and Freddy's sister Tjorven befriends with Pelle, Melker's youngest son.
 Tjorven has a giant Bernard, that Pelle likes really much.
 He is a little jealous that Tjorven has such a great animal.
 Pelle and Tjorven are often joined by Stina, who visits her grandfather during the holidays.
 As Pelle loves animals so much Tjorven gets him a rabbit called Jocke that Tjorven takes care of when Pelle is in Stockholm.
-After several holidays on the island, the Carpenter’s Cottage should be sold, by the owner.
-Family Melkersson is very sad, because they do not have enough money to buy the house.
-So it seems to get sold to a rich man who wants to demolish their beloved house to build a holiday house on it.
-When Melker finally gets a lot of money, for writing a book, the house seems to be sold already by the estate agent.
+After several holidays on the island, the Carpenter's Cottage should be sold, by the owner.
+Family Melkersson is sad as they do not have enough money to buy the house.
+A rich man wants to demolish their beloved house to build a holiday house on it.
+When Melker finally acquires a lot of money, for writing a book, the house seems to be sold already by the estate agent.
 Pelle and Tjorven, however, manage to contact the owner of the house and can convince her to sell the house to Melker.
 Now the family is able to stay on Seacrow Island whenever they want.